WGBH-MLA/AAPB2/app/views/override/help/contribute.md

 If you have transcripts of the material you are contributing to the AAPB, we would love to have copies.
 We would prefer to have time-stamped transcripts in .txt, JSON, XML, SRT or WEBVTT, but if you don't have these formats, plain text without timestamps or PDFs would also be useful to have.

-Please send copies of the transcripts to WGBH on the hard drive using the same file name as the video/audio files with "_transcript" appended to the filename.
+Please send copies of the transcripts to GBH on the hard drive using the same file name as the video/audio files with "_transcript" appended to the filename.
 The transcripts can be placed in the same directory as the files or in a separate "Transcripts" folder.

 ### 10. Contracts/Releases

 If you have production contracts or appearance releases for the material you are contributing to the AAPB, we would love to have copies to help us determine what we can make available online.
-Please send copies to WGBH on the hard drive using the same file name as the video/audio files themselves with "_contract" appended to the filename.
+Please send copies to GBH on the hard drive using the same file name as the video/audio files themselves with "_contract" appended to the filename.
 The contracts can be placed in the same directory as the files or in a separate "Contracts" folder.

 ### 11. Summary

-- **Preservation file:**	to WGBH and the Library of Congress
+- **Preservation file:**	to GBH and the Library of Congress
-- **Original file:** to	WGBH and the Library, if no preservation file is available
+- **Original file:** to	GBH and the Library, if no preservation file is available
-- **Proxy file:** to WGBH only
+- **Proxy file:** to GBH only
-- **Transcripts:**	to WGBH, if available
+- **Transcripts:**	to GBH, if available
-- **Contracts/Releases:**	to WGBH, if available
+- **Contracts/Releases:**	to GBH, if available
-- **Checksums:**	strongly preferred (md5) by both WGBH and the Library
+- **Checksums:**	strongly preferred (md5) by both GBH and the Library
-- **QC Report:**	to WGBH and the Library, if available
+- **QC Report:**	to GBH and the Library, if available
-- **Technical metadata:**	to WGBH and the Library, if available
+- **Technical metadata:**	to GBH and the Library, if available
-- **Preservation metadata:** to WGBH and the Library, if available
+- **Preservation metadata:** to GBH and the Library, if available

 If you have any questions, please contact Casey Davis, AAPB Project Manager at [casey_davis@wgbh.org](mailto:casey_davis@wgbh.org).